kazurayam/Katalon-IDEA-Combination/README.md

 30 directories, 56 files
 ```

-I moved all of `.groovy` files in the Katalon project of the v0.2.6 into the `lib` subproject.
-In the `lib` subproject, I could develop my library in IntelliJ IDEA using Gradle with any unit-testing frameworks (JUnit4, Junit Jupyter, TestNG, Spock).
+I moved all of `.groovy` files in the Katalon project of the v0.2.6 into the `lib` subproject; and I further developed the library.
+I developed my library on IntelliJ IDEA using Gradle and JUnit4.

 ## Technical difficulties to overcome

-I introduced Gradle Multi-project structure.
-I got 2 subprojects `lib` and `katalon`.
-Then I realized I have several technical difficulties that I need to overcome.
+I introduced Gradle Multi-project structure with 2 subprojects `lib` and `katalon`.
+Soon I realized that there are several technical difficulties that I needed to overcome.

-### `lib` subproject depends on Katalon's jar
+### `lib` subproject depends on external jars including Katalon's

 A concrete code fragment will describe things best.
 See the following source: